yaelbh/qiskit-sympy-provider/README.md

 We recommend to follow the [usage example](examples/sympy_statevector.py).
 More general information and education on running quantum simulation can be found in the [Qiskit instructions page](https://github.com/Qiskit/qiskit-core) and the Qiskit tutorials.

+## Authors

+The Qiskit Sympy Provider was originally authored by Peng Liu and Marco Pistoia.

+And continues to grow with the help and work of many people who contribute to the project at different levels.

 ## License

 This project uses the [Apache License Version 2.0 software license](https://www.apache.org/licenses/LICENSE-2.0).